This holiday is a combination of our two one weeks holidays, Tavira, Pearl of the Algarve and Delights of the Western Algarve.

 During our second week, the western Algarve offers a glorious mix of coastal, mountain and inland landscapes.
 The varied geology gives a rich diversity of scenery from granite mountains to dramatic limestone escarpments and sea cliffs.

 We stay in two contrasting centres on Portugal’s south coast.
+During our April to October holiday dates, we stay in Portimão, a picturesque town on the estuary of the Rio Arade.
+During our November to March holiday dates, we stay in Praia da Rocha, a beautiful coastal town with golden beaches and turquoise sea.
+Our final centre is Lagos, a historical town where many of the voyages of discovery set sail.
 From the historic centre of Portimão we enjoy a levada walk beside the Rio Arade, which passes through orange and lemon groves, and exploring Silves.
 Another day will be spent in the hills of the Serra de Monchique, offering outstanding views.
 Carob and olives are cultivated on farms and small holdings, along with oranges and other citrus fruit, pomegranates, almonds and an abundance of other produce.
 We visit local villages where working life continues as it has for centuries.

-As we head to our second centre of Lagos, we’ll enjoy a fantastic coastal walk between Portimão and Alvor en route.
-Lagos is a large village with a selection of restaurants and bars to while away the evenings.
+As we head to our second centre of Praia da Luz or Lagos (please see each holiday date for more details), we’ll enjoy a fantastic coastal walk between Portimão and Alvor en route.
+Lagos is a large village with a selection of restaurants and bars to enjoy in the evenings.
 From here we will continue our search for the hidden gems of the Western Algarve.
 A coastal walk will take us from Luz to Lagos, encountering some typical Algarvian villages as we go, and head to the edge of Europe, walking in the Parque Natural de Costa Vicentina, once the last sight of land for explorers setting forth on their historic voyages.